callebomollo-svg/biomedical-imaging-spr-analysis/README.md

 - Image-Based Data Extraction
 - Quantitative Experimental Analysis

+This project demonstrates practical experience in imaging-based signal analysis, which directly translates to medical image processing, segmentation, and AI-driven diagnostics.

 - ## Relevance to Medical Imaging & AI

 This project demonstrates transferable skills applicable to: